 - For a minimally complex invention such as a camera, lawn mower, or power hand tool, the attorney costs are between $8,500 to $10,000 with the patent search with opinion costing closer to $1,500.

 - A moderately complex invention includes cell phones and riding lawn mowers with the attorney fees ranging from $10,000 to $12,000.
 The patent search with opinion ranges from $1,500 to $1,750.

 - The attorney fees for a relatively complex invention can cost from $12,000 to $14,000 with a patent search and opinion costing as much as $2,000.
 An example of this type of invention includes a shock absorbing prosthetic device.

 - Highly complex inventions include software, business methods, and automated systems.
 These fees start at $16,000.
 The patent search with attorney opinion ranges from $2,500 to $3,000.

 If you need help understanding the costs of filing a patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.